 The Bakersfield to Palmdale Project Section Final EIR/EIS, and the CEQA Findings of Fact conclude that implementing the Preferred Alternative for the Bakersfield to Palmdale Project Section of the California HSR System will result in certain significant impacts to the environment that cannot be avoided or substantially lessened with the application of feasible mitigation measures or feasible alternatives.
 This Statement of Overriding Considerations is therefore necessary to comply with CEQA, Public Resources Code Section 21081, and CEQA Guidelines, §15093.
 The significant and unavoidable impacts and the benefits related to the Preferred Alternative are described below.
-The Authority Board has carefully weighed these impacts and benefits and finds that each of the benefits, outweighs the significant and unavoidable environmental impacts.
+The Authority Board has carefully weighed these impacts and benefits and finds that each of the benefits of implementing the Preferred Alternative, independently of the other described benefits, outweighs the significant and unavoidable environmental impacts.